Oak Park station (CTA Blue Line): Garfield Park "L" (1905–1958)

 The Garfield Park branch, operated by the Metropolitan West Side Elevated Railroad since 1895, abutted the AE&C at 52nd Avenue; on March 11, 1905, the branch assumed local service west to Des Plaines Avenue in exchange for the AE&C going downtown.
 The AE&C and its successor, the Chicago Aurora and Elgin Railroad (CA&E), continued to maintain westbound-only express service at Oak Park.

 Blue Line (1960–present)

 The current station opened as part of the Congress Line on March 20, 1960.

 Structure

 The station consists of a single island platform to the south of the Eisenhower Expressway with an entrance at each end.
 The main entrance is located at the west end of the platform off of Oak Park Avenue and is connected to the platform by a long ramp.
 The auxiliary farecard-only entrance is located at the east end of the platform off of East Avenue and is connected to the platform via a staircase and horizontal walkway.
-The CSX tracks are south of the station.
+The CSX (Baltimore & Ohio Chicago Terminal Railroad) tracks are south of the station.